 After skipping a few Battlefields and a Temple, we found the path clear to Windia, where the music was changed from the typical town music into synthetic woodwinds.
 Unfortunately, you can barely hear it over the synthetic actual wind blowing over the soundtrack.
 Looks like it’s a little too windy in Windia, and sadly that is, in fact, the plot.
 We bought the Cupid Locket there, finally making us immune to confusion and taking away one of the monsters’ few remaining advantages over Ben and company.
 The bomb salesman nearby informed us that we “had enough explosives,” and excuse me sir but where do you get off.

 After backtracking to the Battlefields (one stocked with vampires), we checked out Kaidge Temple, which had an infinity-marked teleportation tile and nothing else.
 And no, I can’t explain the name.
-Double-checking the name (my original post got the wrong translation somehow) it appears to be “Jukai no Hokora,” implying it’s a Buddhist shrine of sorts, and I can see Nintendo not wanting to hear about it… but “Kaidge?”
+Double-checking the name (my original post got the wrong translation somehow) it appears to be “Jukai no Hokora,” implying it’s a Buddhist shrine of sorts, and I can see 90s Nintendo of America not wanting to hear about it… but “Kaidge?”
 The #1 Google hit for “Kaidge” is the FFWiki page for Kaidge Temple!